LokiJS-Forge/LokiDB/docs/ranged_indexes.md

 # LokiDB Ranged Indexes

 ## Overview
-RangedIndexes in LokiDB represent an interface which the more higher-performance indexes which can be applied to properties within your collection.
+RangedIndexes in LokiDB represent an interface which higher-performance indexes which can implement so that they can be applied to properties within your LokiDB collections.

 In LokiDB, we have settled on and implemented an **_AVL self balancing binary tree (which supports duplicates)_** as our highest performance index for applying to properties.
-This AVL index adheres to and implements the IRangedIndex interface.
+This AVL index adheres to and implements our IRangedIndex interface.

 While the "avl" ranged index implementation is our only implementation of IRangedIndex, having the interface as an abstraction allows the possibility of offerring alternate implemenations using other algorithms and structures in the future.
 It also allows users to experiment, create, and inject their own IRangedIndex implementations in a configurable manner.

 ## What is the performance of LokiDB's "avl" index implementation?

-The best way to compare this is to compare the avl index to the former LokiJS's implementation of binary indices.
+The best way to compare our AVL index implementation is to compare this with the former LokiJS's implementation of binary indices.

-In that comparison, avl index seems to be roughly 20% faster for finds() but where avl index really shines is in the "maintenance" costs and for inserts, updates, and removes.
-Once you get over a few thousand documents the logarithmic performance of the avl index for maintenance costs really shines comparared to linear maintenance of the binary indices array-splicing approach.
+In that comparison, the avl index seems to be roughly 20% faster for finds() but where avl index really shines is in the "maintenance" costs and for inserts, updates, and removes.
+Once you get over a few thousand documents, the logarithmic performance of the avl index for maintenance costs really shines comparared to linear maintenance of the binary indices array-splicing approach.

-So **_the AVL index is highly scalable_** and not very dependent on collection size for the ops implemented within it ($eq, $lt, $lte, $gt, $gte, $between and somewhat for $in).
+So **_the AVL index is highly scalable_** and, as such, it is not very dependent on collection size for the ops which are implemented within it ($eq, $lt, $lte, $gt, $gte, $between and somewhat for $in).

 On an older Intel Core i5 laptop (in node.js), avl index performance might equate to roughly :
 - ~800K - 1M find ops/sec doing single object lookups